 We often say there is more to painting than a smooth coat of paint.
 Mark was all over the Festool Duo Light, a not inexpensive portable lighting system.

-The usual approach is halogen lighting which is cheap, certainly bright, but tends to be too bright, casts shadows and is hot hot hot.
-Investing in the Duo light, Mark can not only spot every surface flaw, he can paint without dodging shadows and doesn’t have to strip down to his undies because of hot lights.
-He can also work normal hours all year round, a point lost on most people hooked on price. ie Not all kitchens are well lit and in winter it is not unusual to have to stop painting or fine surface filling at 3pm, the dark stopped play.
+The usual trade approach in dark work areas is to turn on halogen lighting.
+It is cheap, certainly bright, but tends to be too bright and casts shadows.
+Within a short time you also realise they run hot, hot, hot.
+Investing in the Duo light, Mark can not only spots every surface flaw, he can paint without dodging shadows.
+Fortunately for his clients he doesn’t have to strip down to his undies either, because of hot lights.
+He can also work normal hours all year round, a point lost on most people hooked on price. ie Not all kitchens are well lit and in winter it is not unusual to have to stop painting or fine surface filling at 3pm.
+The dark stopped play.

-As a Traditional Painter, Mark will have had access to many products that were off the mainstream radar and he has been able to keep fine-tuning that kit selection and working out all the tricks for years.
+As a Traditional Painter, Mark will have had access to many products that were off the mainstream radar.
+For years he has been able to keep fine-tuning that kit selection and working out all the tricks.
 Look through his van and you will see abrasives, fillers, paint kettles, brushes and tapes, each with its job, each with its place.

 Consistency is the key

 It is one thing to show a picture of a painted kitchen and state, “That is what we do“.
-But as full time kitchen painters, once the bar is set, it has to be maintained, kitchen after kitchen.
+But as full time kitchen painters, once you set the bar, you need to maintain it, kitchen after kitchen.
 No homeowner cares if you painted 100 or 1000 kitchens, if their particular kitchen doesn’t meet expectations.
 With Mark’s commitment to ever improving his craft skills, and staying ahead of current, he has been able to deliver beyond expectations time after time.